magento/composer-root-update-plugin/src/Magento/ComposerRootUpdatePlugin/README.md

 The `magento/composer-root-update-plugin` Composer plugin resolves changes that need to be made to the root project `composer.json` file before updating to a new Magento product requirement.

-This is accomplished by comparing the root `composer.json` file for the Magento project corresponding to the Magento version and edition in the current installation with the Magento project `composer.json` file for the target Magento product package when the `composer require` command runs and applying any deltas found between the two files if they do not conflict with the existing `composer.json` file in the Magento root directory.
+This is accomplished by comparing the root `composer.json` file for the Magento project corresponding to the Magento version and edition in the current installation with the Magento project `composer.json` file for the target Magento product or cloud metapackage when the `composer require` command runs and applying any deltas found between the two files if they do not conflict with the existing `composer.json` file in the Magento root directory.

 # Getting Started

 ## System requirements

-The `magento/composer-root-update-plugin` package requires Composer version 1.8.0 or earlier.
+The `magento/composer-root-update-plugin` package requires Composer version 1.10.19 or earlier, or version 2.0.0 - 2.0.8.
 Compatibility with newer Composer versions will be tested and added in future plugin versions.

 ## Installation

 To install the plugin, run the following commands in the Magento root directory.

-    composer require magento/composer-root-update-plugin ~0.1 --no-update
+    composer require magento/composer-root-update-plugin ~1.1 --no-update
     composer update

 # Usage

-The plugin adds functionality to the `composer require` command when a new Magento product package is required, and in most cases will not need additional options or commands run to function.
+The plugin adds functionality to the `composer require` command when a new Magento product or cloud metapackage is required, and in most cases will not need additional options or commands run to function.

 If the `composer require` command for the target Magento package fails, one of the following may be necessary.